jasonbayton/11ty/_src/android/android-enterprise-device-support.md

 ## Standard testing

 Previously listed devices here have been removed.
-Refer to the advanced testing devices to understand the testing undertaken to validate AE, and if interested you may [contact me](/contact) to discuss testing your Android device.
+Refer to the advanced tested devices to understand the testing undertaken in validating AE compatibility, and if interested you may [contact me](/contact) to discuss testing your Android device at no cost.